The 11 Very Best Shropshire Towns to Visit

 1 | Shrewsbury

 Topping our list of the best towns to visit in Shropshire is Shrewsbury.
 As you already know from our introduction, Shrewsbury is the main town of Shropshire.
 You won’t know that we’d go as far as to say Shrewsbury is one of the loveliest towns in the UK.
-The beauty of Shrewsbury is that it’s big enough to be interesting, with plenty of things to do, but small enough to have maintained its charm.
+The beauty of Shrewsbury is that it’s big enough to be interesting, with plenty to do, but small enough to retain its charm.

 Shropshire Towns to Visit 002